tertiary-stars/ao3-bulk-downloader/README.md

-# AO3 Bulk Downloader and Scheduler
+# AO3 Bulk Downloader

-A tool to download multiple works from Archive of Our Own (AO3) and schedule future posts/updates.
+A tool to download multiple works from Archive of Our Own (AO3) and scheduler.

 ## Features